PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed transpose/binary bridge checkpoint moves `_optimize_transpose_binary_bridges` to `passes/binary_bridge_layout.py`.
+A pre-extraction sequential audit ran the legacy helper once on each of `face_detection_yunet_2023mar.onnx`, `FastestDet.onnx`, `human_segmentation_pphumanseg_2021oct_org.onnx`, `osnet025_Nx3x256x128.onnx`, and `sinet_320_op.onnx`.
+Both the symmetric and asymmetric counters were zero for all five models.
+QDQ graphs continue to skip this production call exactly as before.

+The new owner retains the active semantic families only.
+Symmetric mode supports one inverse post with no extra fan-out, one inverse post plus later legacy-layout consumers, and no inverse post plus a synthesized adapter before the first legacy consumer.
+Asymmetric mode moves the inverse permutation to the plain operand and preserves the original operand order.
+The permanently disabled Pattern C body was removed.

+Every candidate now requires a plain binary operation, typed INT32/INT64 permutation constants, exact inverses, unique producers, resolved sources, private intermediate tensors, dependency order, public-output preservation, same dtype, per-tensor quantization, static broadcast consistency, and dynamic signature consistency.
+Mixed fan-out no longer mutates the post permutation buffer; it references the already-proven pre permutation.
+A complete plan is resolved again immediately before apply.
+This removes the former no-post partial-mutation bug and rejects asymmetric rewrites whose replacement plain source is not available before the reused Transpose.

+Focused owner and existing direct-lowering coverage passed together with `42 passed, 735 deselected in 1.12s`.
+The new 22-test owner suite covers all four binary operations in all three symmetric modes, exact numerical equivalence, asymmetric SUB/DIV on both operand sides, idempotence, candidate-only and zero-limit operation, per-axis quantization, fused activation, public boundary, duplicate producer, late-source rejection, differential-index freshness, invariant validation, and LayoutState synchronization.
+The complete architecture suite passed with `193 passed in 44.80s`.
+TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed in 3.84s`.

+One sequential YuNet conversion was run both from preceding commit `c09b8b88` and from the current implementation.
+Every emitted file was byte-identical.
+The 236,564-byte float32 artifact has SHA-256
+`43c65782ae622ea5aefc97632f2c69033fb8a314469e4c30703c88f9907cc380`,
+the 131,120-byte float16 artifact has SHA-256
+`13232a21173ef434c7b4986320931a17a28a211109fa894023c6da7672609433`,
+and the 105,578-byte correspondence report has SHA-256 `7e2b57a9b2264ef08db5aaead11922109079274eb15befbfc90bf321de370b4d`.
+The temporary detached worktree and both output directories were removed.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.